swidnikk/regen-utils/README.md

 - 200GB NAS volume with multi-attach support was mounted at /home for easy future upgrades

 # Getting Started
 Clone this repo on your remote host and open a terminal.
-Next review and run the commands from `init-server.log` and run them as you see fit.
+Next review and run the commands, as you see fit from `init-server.log`.
 After you are done, you'll have a fresh validator with regen binaries on your path.

+Note that the `init-server.log` includes commands to init and mount a fresh NAS device at `/home`.
+To make your server cloud native, consider abstracting all dependencies from your node so they can be injected via a custom service.

 Install the regen service,